500poundbear/samplerepo-pr-practice/README.md

 A sample repo for practicing how to create Pull Requests

 # Summary
 This is a summary for the repo.
 All is well.
+How to create pull requests.